Conference Sponsors, Vendors & Exhibitors

 Sponsor, Vendor & Exhibitor Levels and Benefits

 We offer multiple levels of participation to suit different needs.
+Native Plant vendors are located outdoors.
+Other selling vendors and exhibitors are located indoors.

-- Violet Level (Exhibitor) $50
+- Violet Level (Exhibitor, Indoors only) $50

 Access to Friday/Saturday afternoon breakout sessions for 1 person (keynote sessions not included)